AbhiAgarwal/go/README.md

 - Embedded Types, and anonymous fields
 - Interfaces, and “method set[s]”
 - Concurrency, and Goroutines and channels
+    - Select (like switch) statement for channel
+    - Buffered Channels

 # Things I don't understand well yet